subsquid/docs/docs/tutorials/bayc/step-one-indexing-transfers.md

 });
 ```
 Here,
 * `db` is a [`Database` implementation](/basics/store/store-interface/) specific to the target data sink.
-We want to store the data in a PostgreSQL database, so we'll need to provide a [`TypeormDatabase`](/basics/store/typeorm-store/) object here.
+We want to store the data in a PostgreSQL database and present with a GraphQL API, so we provide a [`TypeormDatabase`](/basics/store/typeorm-store/) object here.
 * `ctx` is a [batch context](/evm-indexing/context-interfaces/) object that exposes a batch of data retrieved from the archive (at `ctx.blocks`) and any data persistence facilities derived from `db` (at `ctx.store`).

-Batch handler is where all data transformation and output happens.
-This is the part the we'll be concerned with for the rest of the tutorial.
+Batch handler is where the raw on-chain data from the archive is decoded, transformed and persisted to the to target store.
+This is the part we'll be concerned with for the rest of the tutorial.

-We begin defining the batch handler by decoding the `Transfer` event:
+We begin by defining a batch handler decoding the `Transfer` event:
 ```typescript
 processor.run(new TypeormDatabase(), async (ctx) => {
     for (let block of ctx.blocks) {